Here’s What You Need To Do If You Get Sick When On Your Holiday

 Preferably rent a villa/suite so that you’re not in contact with other guests.

-Cashless transactions are highly recommended to avoid risk of transmission.
+Cashless transactions are highly recommended to avoid the risk of transmission.

 If you develop Covid symptoms, don’t panic.
 Seek help immediately and cooperate with the hotel/medical staff.